 Gecina/Eurosic – Foncière de Paris (2016–2017)

-On March 2016, in order to create a new player in the service property sector, Eurosic, a SIIC, announced that it had entered into agreements and commitments accounted for a total of 79 per cent of Foncière de Paris SIICs' share capital and voting rights.
+In March 2016, to create a new player in the service property sector, Eurosic, a SIIC, announced that it had entered into agreements and commitments that accounted for a total of 79 per cent of Foncière de Paris SIICs' share capital and voting rights.
 Specifically, Eurosic had entered into outright share and purchase agreements with shareholders representing 26.6 per cent of the share capital and voting rights of Foncière de Paris, as well as contribution commitments with Covéa group and ACM VIE relating to an additional 52.5 per cent.
 In total these agreements and commitments accounted for a total of 79 per cent of Foncière de Paris' share capital and voting rights.
 This transaction was supported by Foncière de Paris' supervisory board.

 This tender offer was cleared by the French Autorité des Marchés Financiers (AMF) on 27 April 2016 and the tender offer was opened on 19 May 2016.